AdaCore/xmlada/docs/unicode.rst

 scripts (say Arabic), handling of bi-directional texts that mix for instance Latin and Hebrew, algorithms for sorting and string comparison, and much more.

-Currently, our Unicode package doesn't include any support for these algorithms.
+Currently, our Unicode package doesn’t include any support for these algorithms.

 Unicode and ISO 10646 define formally a 31-bit character set.
 However, of this